 Although the descent speeds are less than the 22 ft/s that we have been working with for the theoretical chute size determination, it is in keeping with the simulation results that we have run.
-It is also closer to previous Full-scale lowpower flights that we have had.
+It is also closer to previous Full-Scale Low-Power flights that we have had.
 Current construction values for the masses of the payload section, avionic section, and booster sections, have mass estimates that are close to our estimated values.
-There is continuing concern about the mass of the descending booster, its subsequent resultant kinetic energy, and how close it is to the maximum value.
-Care will be taken to reduce this final mass.
-If it is not possible to reduce this, or it looks like the final booster mass will have a descending kinetic energy above the maximum, increasing the chute diameter will have to be considered.
+Although the booster section is close to the limit we are confident we will not exceed the limit.